 Some walled cities we have visited have felt a bit eerie.
-It is hard to explain but it is as if centuries of trying to ward off people has finally worked and there is no one left clamoring to get in.
-Other walled cities, like Orvieto, are bustling with tourism but feel a bit staged for the day trippers.
+It is hard to explain but it is as if centuries of trying to ward off people have finally worked and there is no one left clamoring to get in.
+Other walled cities, like Orvieto, are bustling with tourism but feel a bit staged for the day-trippers.

 As we approached Lucca, we were drawn in.
 The final circle took over a century to complete because it extends nearly three miles.
 The ditches and bulwarks are grassy embankments that frame the imposing wall and lead to open gates that have a magnetism that is tangible.
 There is something about this walled city that is so authentic and yet updated enough to be modern and desirable for people today, centuries after its first walls went up.

 As we wandered through squares with charming crumbling churches and priceless works of art, we eventually stopped at Piazza San Michele.
 With chocolate-orange brioche from Pasticceria Taddeucci, (owned and operated by the same family since 1881) we sat in a square that was once the ancient Roman forum and watched ladies doing morning shopping, men meeting in the square and toddlers chasing pigeons.